C4Q/AC-iOS-Protocols/README.md

 Protocols can be adopted by classes, structs and enums.
 Base classes and inheritance are restricted to class types.

-When you use a protocol, you only define the properties and methods you want the implementing types to have.
+When you use a protocol, you define **only** the properties and methods you want the implementing types to have, and not their values.
 If using properties, their read-write or read-only permissions have to be specified.

 ```swift
 protocol someProtocol {